Flotomate/product_docs/source/patch-management/deployment-request.rst

    :align: center
    :alt: figure 70

--  Select one or more requests.
-The **Ask for an Approval** button appears above the list area.
+-  Requests that haven't gone through the Approval process have the **Ask for Approval** button adjacent to them.

 .. _pf-71:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/patch-management/P-71.png
    :align: center
    :alt: figure 71

 -  Click on **Ask for an Approval** to initiate the Approval process.
+The Approval status changes to pending.

 Different States in an Approval
 -------------------------------